Polynomial Cohomology and Polynomial Maps on Nilpotent Groups: Polynomial cohomology of lcsc groups

 \section{Polynomial cohomology of lcsc groups}

-In this section we recall the definition of continuous cohomology for locally compact groups.
-We also define, more generally, a notion of "polynomial cohomology", the "linear" (or degree one) case of which is the usual cohomology.
+In this section we recall the definition of continuous cohomology for locally compact groups, and define, more generally, a notion of \emph{polynomial cohomology}, for which the ``linear'' (or degree one) case coincides with the usual cohomology.